VincentMatthys/posos_sample/README.md

 - Implement a `test` in your Makefile to request the api with the provided test set to get predictions in a `(ID,question,intent)` format saved to a `predictions.csv` file in the root of your repository;
 - Use of an hyperparameter optimizer on a fixed validation set;
 - Quantify the variability of model performance;
-- Build a web interface to access model inference method.
+- Build a web interface for the API.

 - - -